gosher-studios/floppa-auth/README.md

 - `secret`: App secret
 - `name`: App name

-If the request is successful, it will return a status code `200` with the body containing the username of the user.
+If the request is successful, it will return a status code `200` with the body containing the username of the user and the name of the app from which the session was created .
 If not, it will return either `401` or `404` depending on the error.